MetOffice/simulation-systems/source/Reviewers/releases/um_main_release.rst

   * Pay particular attention to the preview of the list of commands the script will present you with to ensure it has accounted for all expected KGO files.

 * The script will install the new kgo on every platform in order azspice->ex1a.
-Once these are finished installing it will rsync to the EXCD.
+Once these are finished installing it will rsync to the EXCD and EXZ.
 To install the entire kgo database will take some time.

 Once you believe you have installed the KGO you should fcm revert the changes you made to the variables*.cylc files to reset the KGO variables, ``fcm revert rose-stem/site/meto/variables*``